ivan-tkatchev/tab/docs/README.html.md

 `stdev Number -> Real` -- **Note:** this version of this function will mark the returned value to calculate the standard deviation when stored as a value into an existing key of a map.

 `string`
-: Converts an unsigned integer, signed integer or floating-point number or a byte array to a string.
+: Converts an unsigned integer, signed integer, floating-point number or a byte array to a string.
 Usage:
 `string UInt -> String`
 `string Int -> String`